dieple/cloud-native-toolkit/README.md

 __`$HOME/.aws/config`__

-To get started with this file, either take the entries shown below or use the sample file [here](./samples/aws-config.txt) and edit to match your IAM user, MFA and account IDs
+To get started with this file, take the entries shown below and edit to match your IAM user, MFA and account IDs

-The sample file contains entries for DataOps AWS accounts.
-All you need to do is replace text, 'dieple', with your IAM user name.

 ```
 [default]